 So, get out your colored pencils or crayons and start designing.
 You don’t even need to know how to draw!
 Just sketch the shapes you’d like to see in your yard and experiment with filling them in with small colorful circles (the flowers).

 There are also numerous websites with planting and design ideas.
-Click here for some really good information, including the recommended number of bulbs per square foot of landscape.
-You are welcome to contact our Master Gardener with questions.
+This site has some particularly good information, including the recommended number of bulbs per square foot of landscape.

 Fall Flower Bulb Planting by Area

 The following map is a representation of generally the best time to plant fall bulbs for spring blooms in your area.